 Citrus fruits are loaded with vitamins, iron, antioxidants, and flavonoids, making them an excellent choice for boosting blood oxygen levels.
 Flavonoids also help reduce stiffness in the arteries, leading to improved blood flow and nitric oxide production.

-Beets add color and extra nutrition to your dishes and provide the body with nitric oxide.
+Beets add color and extra nutrition to your dishes, providing the body with nitric oxide.
 Nitric oxide relaxes the blood vessels for smooth circulation and oxygenated blood flow.
 Beetroots also contain protein, fiber, vitamins, iron, and manganese to raise iron and oxygen levels.

 4. Leafy Greens

-Leafy greens are plant leaves that are eaten as vegetables.
-They are superfoods that are packed with vitamins, antioxidants, and a variety of minerals, including iron, potassium, zinc, magnesium, phosphorus, and calcium.
+Leafy greens like spinach, lettuce, and cabbage are superfoods packed with vitamins, antioxidants, and minerals, including iron, potassium, zinc, magnesium, phosphorus, and calcium.

 5. Legumes